josephnegi/Python-Excel-Macro-Data-Automation/README.md

-## Python Automation for Macroeconomic Data Collection and Reporting (Dissertation Project)
+## Python Automation for Macroeconomic Data Collection and Reporting

 This repository contains Python code designed to automate the collection and processing of macroeconomic data, significantly reducing manual effort.